Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

 ### Assumptions

-1. The dbtvault package assumes you've already loaded a table with raw data from a source system or feed; this is referred to as the 'raw staging layer' or 'landing zone'.
+1. The AutomateDV package assumes you've already loaded a table with raw data from a source system or feed; this is referred to as the 'raw staging layer' or 'landing zone'.

 2. All records in a single load must be for the same load datetime.
 This restriction is not applicable to Hubs and Links.